AkuEgor/Multithreaded-Barber-Shop-Simulator/README.md

-# PJAIT-ZSO
-Zaawansowane systemy operacyjne / Advanced Operating Systems
+**Project Description: Barber Shop Simulator** Zaawansowane systemy operacyjne / Advanced Operating Systems

-## ZSO 1 Task

-The barber shop has three seats, three babers, a sofa for four people and a waiting room.
-The facility can accommodate 20 people at a one time and the client will not enter a full facility.
-While inside, the client sits on a sofa if it is free, or waits in the waiting room otherwise.
-If there is a free hairdresser, the clinet sitting on the sofa for the longest time is chosen to be cut and the customer sitting in the waiting room for the longest time.
-When the customer is cut, he has to pay.
-The fee is paid at the only cashier's office that is operated by the current free hairdresser.
-The barbers divide their time into cutting the clients, sleeping (in case of lack of clients) and cashier's service.
-The program is to end after the service of 50 people.
-Write a safe  multithreaded program in C or C++ simulating the above scenario.
-The program should be able to be parameterized and tested (logging  relevant messages on console).
-Test it with the Valgrind tool.
-The description of the tool is in lecture 11.
-We are supposed to check memory leaks, thread blocking, etc...
-To write the program correctly, you must use the synchronization mechanisms described in lectures 1 - 6, i.e. mainly mutants and mandatory decision variables.
-If someone has a problem with understanding the specification of the project, or with understanding the operation of these synchronization mechanisms, please contact with me.
-The deadline for submitting a project is given on gakko in Task Folders.
-In addition, the program should be written so that you can enable/disable the logging of information on the console and enable/disable artificial delays so that this logging is clearly visible.
+The barber shop simulation project aims to create a safe and multithreaded program in C or C++ that emulates the operations of a barber shop.

+**Scenario:**
+- The barber shop has three seats, three barbers, a sofa for four people, and a waiting room.
+- The facility can accommodate a maximum of 20 people at a time, and clients will not enter if the facility is full.
+- Clients either occupy a free seat on the sofa or wait in the waiting room if the sofa is occupied.
+- When a barber becomes available, the client who has been sitting on the sofa for the longest time is chosen for a haircut, along with the client who has been waiting in the waiting room for the longest time.
+- After receiving a haircut, the client needs to pay the fee at the cashier's office, which is operated by the currently free barber.
+- The barbers divide their time between cutting clients, sleeping (in case of no clients), and cashier's service.
+- The program will simulate the operations until 50 people have been serviced.

+**Program Requirements:**
+- Develop a safe and multithreaded program in C or C++.
+- Implement parameterization and testing capabilities, with relevant messages logged to the console.
+- Test the program using the Valgrind tool to check for memory leaks, thread blocking, and other issues.
+- Utilize synchronization mechanisms, mainly focusing on mutexes and condition variables.
+- Provide options to enable/disable console logging and artificial delays for clear visibility of the logging output.